amida-tech/blue-button/lib/parser/cms/README.md

 6. Put a tag or some indicator to mark that the source is the CMS text file.

+7. Need to make sure that you don't have blank keys(Additinoal check).

 ##Integration Notes

 First, add a line that says: